Geelhem/OCR-import-tool-for-Digital-Record/README.md

 **This Repo is part of Guernsey French Language Preservation Project** **Overview**
 The Guernsey French Language Preservation Project aims to digitize and preserve resources related to the endangered Guernsey French Language.
 By creating a digital record, we ensure that valuable texts, documents, and cultural heritage are accessible to future generations.

+**Aims**
+The objective is to digitally preserve a critically endangered language, which currently lacks a standardized spelling.
+The commission in charge of preserving the language has identified two priorities :
+Priority 1 is to safeguard the language by recording native speakers of the language and creating a digital library of audio recordings.
+Priority 2 is to create a digital record of existing written work, by creating a digital library of bilingual texts.

-**Goals and Objectives**
+**Goals and Objectives of the script**

 Preservation: Digitize Guernsey French Language resources, including PDFs and images.